-In the panels (a)-(c) of Fig. \ref{fig:picKinkDensity}, we show the configurations of the scalar field $\phi$ at three different times for $a=9M$.
-Meanwhile, in the panels (d)-(f) of Fig. \ref{fig:picKinkDensity}, we exhibit their corresponding energy densities $\mathcal{H}$, respectively.
-At $t=5$ (see the panels (a) and (d) of Fig. \ref{fig:picKinkDensity}), the kink just starts from its original location and moves towards the wormhole, but has not yet arrived at the wormhole throat.
-It can be observed that at this time there are no ripples in the scalar fields.
-Besides, the energy density peaks at the kink location, while the energy density is vanishing at all other positions.
-This is because the scalar field $\phi$ exhibits a step-like profile at the kink, which contributes the most excited energy to the kink.
-In contrast, at other positions the scalar field is flat, which stays in its lowest energy state.
+In the panels (a)-(c) of Fig.\ref{fig:picKinkDensity}, we show the configurations of the kinks at three different times with $a=9M$.
+Meanwhile, in the panels (d)-(f) of Fig.\ref{fig:picKinkDensity}, we exhibit their corresponding energy densities $\mathcal{H}$, respectively.
+At $t=5$ (panels (a) and (d)), the kink starts from its initial location and moves towards the wormhole throat, but has not yet arrived at it.
+It is observed that at this time there are no ripples in the scalar fields.
+Besides, the energy density peaks at the kink location, while it is vanishing at other positions.
+This is because the scalar field $\phi$ exhibits a step-like profile at the kink position, which contributes the most excited energy to the kink.
+In contrast, at other positions the scalar field is flat, which stays in its lowest energy state \cite{allen1979microscopic,Shi:2023qnb}.

-At $t=85$ (see the panels (b) and (e) of Fig. \ref{fig:picKinkDensity}), the kink passes through the throat once.
-It can be observed that the field configuration and energy density at $t=85$ differ significantly from those at $t=5$.
-In panel (b), aside from the kink, a wave packet is present at around $r\approx -34$ (see the inset plot for enlarged details).
-This wave packet shedding from the kink profile comes from the interactions between the kink and the throat.
+At $t=85$ (panels (b) and (e)), the kink already passed through the throat once.
+It is observed that the field configuration and energy density at $t=85$ differ significantly from those at $t=5$.
+In panel (b), aside from the kink, a wave packet is present at around $r\approx -34$ (see the inset plot for the enlarged configurations).
 Therefore, the energy of the kink will decrease after it passes through the throat.
-This in turn causes the amplitude of the $r_k(t)$ to decrease, just as shown in the most left panel in Fig. \ref{fig:picXTAe9}.
-In the meantime, in panel (e) of Fig. \ref{fig:picKinkDensity}, except for a peak of the energy density at the location of the kink, there also exists an excitation of energy density at the positions of the excited wave packet.
+Correspondingly, in panel (e) of Fig.\ref{fig:picKinkDensity}, except for a peak of the energy density at the location of the kink, there also exists an excitation of energy density at the positions of the excited wave packet.